CyVerse-learning-materials/foss/docs/03_documentation_communication.md

 This section is built in order to educate on and simplify the steps necessary that newcomers need to take in order to build a successful GitHub Pages hosted website.

 This tutorial is inspired by [academicpages](https://academicpages.github.io/), a Jekyll themed template created in order to help scientists and academics build their own websites.

-The easy way would be to fork/import the [foss-reference-hub website](https://cyverse-learning-materials.github.io/foss-reference-hub/) ([repository](https://github.com/CyVerse-learning-materials/foss-reference-hub)) and modify it to reflect your requirements; this tutorial will cover the necessary files and repository structure you require in order to build a successful personal website.
+This tutorial will cover the necessary files and repository structure you require in order to build a successful personal website.

+The website we will create is going to be hosted on [GitHub Pages](https://pages.github.com/) using the [MkDocs site generator](https://en.wikipedia.org/wiki/MkDocs) and [material for MkDocs theme](https://squidfunk.github.io/mkdocs-material/).

+**How does this work?**

+- You will build a website on GitHub, which will host it on GitHub pages.
+This tutorial does not require a local git copy of the repository.
+- MkDocs is a static website generator: using the [Markdown language](https://www.markdownguide.org/basic-syntax/) you can create tables, format paragraphs, add images etc.; Through a [GitHub Action](https://docs.github.com/en/actions), MkDocs will take your Markdown formatted pages and create the necessary HTML for a website.
+- The material for MkDocs theme will "prettify" your website, rendering similar to the FOSS documentation, the [CyVerse Learning center](https://learning.cyverse.org/), or the [U of A HPC documentation](https://hpc.arizona.edu/).

+!!! warning "This tutorial will create the basic requirements for the website.
+It will be up to you to populate it further. <br> <br> You can base your formatting on either the [FOSS materials](https://github.com/CyVerse-learning-materials/foss) or find out more from the [material for MkDocs theme pages](https://squidfunk.github.io/mkdocs-material/)."

 !!! info "Repository Explanation"